UkrainianRoboticsTeam/UkrainianRoboticsTeam.github.io/README.md

-# FIRST Global Challenge Team Ukraine
+# FIRST Global Challenge Team Ukraine (Ukrainian Robotics Team)

 Welcome to the **FIRST Global Challenge Team Ukraine** website!
 This README provides an overview of the site, including its features, and general information about our team.